User Data Definitions

 - Asset Level – The data definitions are specific to the selected Asset (Well, Facility, or Consolidation) in the hierarchy.

 - Well Level – The data can be defined at the well level.
 The user variable will appear in the well list where a user can attribute a value for all dynamically scheduled wells.
-Common examples include Lateral Length, TVD, etc. as well as data tags such as Field Area, Production Zone, etc. User data defined at the well level can also be defined at any static well created in the flow network.
+Common examples include Lateral Length, TVD, etc. as well as data tags such as Field, Area, Production Zone, etc. User data defined at the well level can also be defined for any static well created in the flow network.

 - Facility Level – The data can be defined at any facility.